Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Related work

-To alleviate the reliance on training data, recent studies have introduced transfer learning into ramp flow estimation.
-The core idea of transfer learning is to transfer knowledge learned from a data-rich source domain (e.g., mainline) to a data-scarce target domain (e.g., ramps) \citep{zhuang2020comprehensive}, providing a feasible solution for ramps without historical data.
-Although traffic states differ across highway segments, they exhibit inherent correlations, creating a natural scenario for the application of transfer learning \citep{zhuang2020comprehensive}.
+To alleviate the reliance on training data, transfer learning is introduced into ramp flow estimation.
+The core idea is to transfer knowledge learned from a data-rich source domain (e.g., mainline) to a data-scarce target domain (e.g., ramps) \cite{zhuang2020comprehensive}, providing a feasible solution for ramps without historical data.
+Although traffic states differ across highway segments, they exhibit inherent correlations, creating a natural scenario for the application of transfer learning \cite{zhuang2020comprehensive}.
 In ramp flow prediction, transfer learning is mainly applied in two ways: feature-representation transfer, which reduces the discrepancy in marginal distributions between the source and target domains, and parameter transfer, which mitigates differences in conditional distributions.
-Combining these strategies can significantly improve prediction accuracy and generalization capability in the target domain \citep{zhang2023transfer}.
+Combining these strategies can significantly improve prediction accuracy and generalization capability in the target domain \cite{zhang2023transfer}.
+Transfer learning methods encounter new challenges when applied to structurally complex interchange scenarios.
+First, most prior studies focus on ramps with simple structures.
+Interchanges, however, have diverse layouts and complex ramp systems \cite{garber1999guidelines}.
+This makes it difficult to directly apply existing models.
+As shown in Table~\ref{table1}, they exhibit limited scene generalization ability (SGA) in interchange scenarios.
+Second, the data environment has evolved.
+With the deployment of ETC gantries, ramp flow data can now be obtained through vehicle path matching.
+However, ramp flow prediction faces the "real-time blind spot" problem in Section~\ref{Introduction}.
+Transfer learning methods usually rely only on mainline data and ignore the valuable historical ramp data provided by ETC systems.
+This limits the ability of models to capture the complex spatiotemporal dependencies between mainline and ramp flows.
+Therefore, the key challenge is to use limited historical data effectively while handling incomplete mainline inputs.
+This is essential for developing accurate predictive models for ramps in complex interchanges.